-We do offer an area for each camper to leave items overnight if they wish.
+We do offer bins in each groups’ Homebase for each camper to leave items overnight like sunscreen, bug spray, and water bottles.

 Campers should wear sturdy shoes with a heel strap (no flip flops) and comfortable clothing that won’t get in the way of play or projects.